NIGON208/miele-lxiv/doc/readme-compilation.md

 Alex Bettarini - 15 Mar 2015

-### Binaries

-Prebuilt binaries are not provided, because in my view it is not suitable for an open source project: it would be a black box that the user cannot verify.
-It is more appropriate if the 3rd party libraries are built from the sources.

----
-### VTK, ITK, OpenJPEG
 Prebuilt binaries are no longer provided.
 It's more appropriate to rebuild the toolkits from the sources downloaded from the respective repositories.

-1. Download the sources
-- Build the toolkits
+A number of bash shell scripts are available in the `steps` directory.

+The sources can be built "as is" resulting in a version of the application with the branding, logo and defaults inherited from the original OsiriX project, later forked to the Osiri-LXIV project.

+Alternatively you can spend some time creating your on branding, which involves:

+- creating your logo and icon
-- Install the toolkits
+- customizing the strings in `options.h` and `url.h`
-- Create symbolic links from the `Binaries/` directory to the installed toolkits
+- setup your own web server hosting a home page and a page to allow checking for updates
+- setup a server for bug reporting and management, for example [MantisBT](https://www.mantisbt.org), or you can use the system built into the GitHub if you forked your own project.

 ---
+# Step 1
+- First run (you need to do this only once)

+		$ cd steps
+		$ unzip-binaries-sh

+---
+# Step 2

+Build the third-party open source toolkits

+---
+### VTK, ITK, OpenJPEG

+- Either install these toolkits with a package manager like [Homebrew](https://brew.sh)
+- or install them from sources

+	- Download the sources from their respective repositories.
+	- Build the toolkits with CMake (GUI) or cmake (CLI), as you prefer.
+	- Install the toolkits anywhere you like, but keep in mind where you installed them, because next you will need to create symbolic links to those install locations.

+---
 ### **DCMTK**:

-1. Download the sources
-- Build and install the DCMTK library.
-- Create symbolic links from the `Binaries/` directory to the installed toolkit
+- Proceed as above, then

 	<p>In the future a patch will be provided for the following steps, but for the time being you'll have to do them manually: